Skip to Content

 Types of Robbery Charges in Texas

 In general, robbery is defined as taking another person’s property or money without their consent through force or threats of force.
-Depending on the extent of the robbery, an individual can be charged with either first or third degree robbery, or aggravated robbery.
+Depending on the value of the property allegedly stolen, as well as other factors, including whether a weapon was used in the commission of the crime or if anyone was injured, an individual can be charged with first- or third-degree robbery or aggravated robbery.

-First degree robbery occurs when the robber uses or threatens to use deadly force, whereby third degree robbery occurs when no weapons are present in the crime scene and there are no serious bodily injuries suffered by any parties involved.
-Aggravated robbery is a hybrid between first and third which involves committing robbery while using a deadly weapon with the intention to cause severe injuries to another party.
+First-degree robbery occurs when the defendant allegedly uses or threatens to use deadly force, whereas third-degree robbery occurs when no weapons are present in the crime scene and there are no serious bodily injuries suffered by any parties involved.
+Aggravated robbery is a hybrid between first- and third-degree robbery, which involves committing robbery while using a deadly weapon with the intent to cause severe injuries to another party.

-The offense could be elevated to aggravated robbery if the person:
+The offense could be elevated to aggravated robbery if the defendant allegedly:

-• Uses or displays a deadly weapon; or
+• Used or displayed a deadly weapon; or

-• Injures, threatens to injure, or puts someone in fear of injury if the alleged victim is:
+• Injured, threatened to injure, or put someone in fear of injury and the alleged victim was:

 • Disabled